by Daniel Lambert

 In this whitepaper, seven common business design methodologies were described.
 Each one of them can enhance the work of an enterprise architecture team.
-Enterprise architects should use what ever business or product model methodologies that are or have been in used in their organization to model their architecture artifacts.
+Enterprise architects should use whatever business or product model methodologies that are or have been in use in their organization to model their architecture artifacts.
 If none are in place, they should fallback at minimum to the business motivation model and extract at minimum strategies and tactics from their business managers.
-At the business unit, initiative or project levels, at minimum the SWOT Analysis is also indispensable to get sensible feedback from business stakeholders.
+At the business unit, initiative or project levels, at minimum, the SWOT Analysis is also indispensable to get sensible feedback from business stakeholders.

 Based on the definition of the Balanced Scorecards methodology on Wikipedia.

 Based on the definition of the Hoshin Kanri methodology on Wikipedia.

 Based on the definition of the Business Model Canvas on Wikipedia.